sthapa15/sthapa15.github.io/_posts/blog/2015-09-22-popular-movies.md

 ---

-<p> Oh boy.
+Oh boy.
 This website went over a million iterations.
 I'm still not entirely happy with it and will probably add more features as time goes on.
 I have this way of thinking where I need things to be symmetrical or else it completely messes with my mind.
 Is that what OCD is?
 If it is, then
-I most likely have it. </p>
+I most likely have it.